 As such, the Ancient African Spirituality of Kemet was based on understanding of NaTuRe (NTchR) as Natural Laws not individual Gods.

 This was the core essence of the meaning of the Medu Neter Language Of Ancient Kemet Spirituality.

 The NTCHRu do not act consciously but can be understood better as Mathematical Formulas or Universal Principles.

 It was the African Spirituality of Kemet that taught that God IS Or the I AM.

 The Temple Walls of Ancient Kemet bear witness to the the phrase Nuk puk Nuk which means I Am Who I Am.

-Each symbol of the Medu Neter is thus a concept or idea reflecting the vibrations of Nature which can be understood as the Divine word of The One.
+Each symbol of the Medu Neter is thus a concept or idea reflecting the vibrations of Nature which can be understood as the Divine word of The Supreme Being.

 The Medu Neter are therefore the sacred initial word of God which brought the Universe into existence.